History of the Tremont

 the hotel.
 Tickets for the affair cost $50 in Texas currency or $25 in

 gold, reflecting the unstable status of the new republic.
-A year

 later Texas Governor Francis R. Lubbock spoke from the East gallery.
 In